-Beans and lentils are rich in nutrients like magnesium, fiber, and protein which can help lower blood sugar.
-They are particularly high in soluble fiber and resistant starch which can help slow digestion and help reduce post-meal blood sugar spikes.
+Beans and lentils are rich in nutrients like magnesium, fibre, and protein which can help lower blood sugar.
+They are particularly high in soluble fibre and resistant starch which can help slow digestion and help reduce post-meal blood sugar spikes.

 I make my own baked beans and they are so good.
 Everyone loves them.

 Why not enjoy a black bean and corn salsa with some fresh veggies.

 Greek yogurt, cottage cheese, eggs, and lean meats are full of protein.

 We still enjoy grilling burgers, we just make our own patties with lean ground beef rather than buying ready-made patties.